danielkorzekwa/tennis-player-compare/doc/glicko2_tennis_skills/glicko2_tennis_skills.md

 	Time T3: Player 2 (skill=140) wins against player 3 (skill=200)
 	Time T4: Glicko2 raises skill for player 2 up and lowers skill of player 3

-That fact, that skill for player 2 goes up at the time T3, should change our belief in his skill at the time T1, which in a consequence should impact the skill for player 1 after the time T1.
+The fact, that skill for player 2 goes up at the time T3, should change our belief in his skill at the time T1, which in a consequence should impact the skill for player 1 after the time T1.
-In the world of Hidden Markov Models this concept is known as smoothing [17](#references).
+In the world of Hidden Markov Models this concept is known as smoothing [18](#references).
 The idea behind smoothing is that, the more we learn about the future, the more we are certain about the past.
-This technique was applied for modelling chess players by Pierre Dangauthier, Ralf Herbrich, Tom Minka, and Thore Graepel in their paper 'TrueSkill Through Time: Revisiting the History of Chess' [18](#references).
+This technique was applied for modelling chess players by Pierre Dangauthier, Ralf Herbrich, Tom Minka, and Thore Graepel in their paper 'TrueSkill Through Time: Revisiting the History of Chess' [19](#references).
-Although, TrueSkill in general is an online learning model, it was shown that it could be adapted for smoothing historical player skills as well.
+Although, TrueSkill in general is an online learning model, it was shown that, it could be adapted for smoothing historical player skills as well.

 Alternative technique to Glicko 2, which addresses those two issues described above is a pairwise comparison model based on Dynamic Bayesian Networks.
 The prototype for this model is described here: